 These results improve our understanding of illegal election manipulation, by implying that election-manipulating agents can face risks even if their patrons win the election and remain in power, and that these risks can be exacerbated by de jure institutions of judicial independence.
 They indicate that the risk of mass protest may be overemphasized as a deterrent to manipulation, relative to more broad-based explanations like the modified principal-agent model and ruling parties’ fear that manipulating elections may induce low-level reductions in regime legitimacy.
 Substantively, the results have implications for non-democracies and democracies at risk of backsliding alike.
 For non-democracies, they show that de jure reforms that make investigation and prosecution more likely can generate real improvements in election quality.
 For democracies at risk of backsliding, this finding highlights the importance of judicial independence in sustaining election integrity.

 Finally, the scope conditions of this model may provide insights for future research on the connections between de jure and de facto judicial independence in non-democracies.
 This model predicts that the effect of de jure reforms on judicial behavior is jointly contingent on the existence of constituencies with an incentive to turn to the courts (even when the odds of prevailing are low) and on low incentives for the government to apply selective pressure on the courts.
 The effect of de jure institutions on judicial behavior is thus likely to vary according to the issue domain as well as the surrounding context.
 This suggests that future research on this question may benefit from focusing on issue domains, legal constituencies, and ruling-party incentives rather than on general concepts and measures of de facto independence.

+The author affirms this research did not involve human subjects.
+The author declares no ethical issues or conflicts of interest in this research.
+Research documentation and/or data that support the findings of this study are openly available in the APSR Dataverse at [DOI]

 References